 A sorority opens many new horizons for the coed.
 The houses work with the fraternities on Water Carnival in the spring and have desserts and other activities with various fraternities during the year.
 Homecoming is a big weekend for all sorority members.
 The sororities compete with one another on their homecoming displays and a trophy goes to the winner.
-In the spring all Greeks combine and sponsor "Greek Week," which includes a feast and dance, exchange dinners, athletic events, and various other activities.
-In addition to all-Greek activities, sorority members are encouraged to join in other all-university functions.
+In the spring all Greeks combine and sponsor "Greek Week," which includes a feast, exchange dinners, athletic events, and Sorority Sing.
+In addition to all-Greek activities, sorority members are encouraged to join in other All-University functions.
 Sororities also maintain a scholastic average far above the all-women's average.
 The houses pride themselves in fine scholarship.